 Aspen Whitewater Rafting was founded in 2004 by a professional group of river guides whose life passion is whitewater.
 You won’t find AWR owners sitting in a corporate office somewhere; they will be helping you make your reservation to ensure you pick the best adventure for your needs, and they will be guiding you down the rivers alongside their all-star staff of river guides.
 We are extremely proud of our staff of outdoor professionals–for many of them, whitewater is a career, not just a summer job.
-Our core groups of guides take whitewater rafting seriously and strive to provide each guest with a fun, safe and exiting day on the river.
+Our core groups of guides take whitewater rafting seriously and strive to provide each guest with a fun, safe and exciting day on the river.
 Below you can meet a few of the people that make AWR an easy choice when looking for a great river experience.

 Jim was born and raised on the east coast, and stumbled across Aspen, Colorado on a cross-country bike tour.
 Jim was the head guide and manager for Colorado Riff Raft for 9 years.
 In 2004, he decided it was time for him to start his own company—AWR.
 Jim, while staying busy running his company, is still enjoying guiding whitewater rafting in the summer and ski patrolling in the winter.